Since 2001

 Is a 5-bedroom vacation rental more profitable than a 4-bedroom?

-Usually yes, on absolute revenue.
-A 5-bedroom in the same Central Florida resort community typically generates 30–55% more annual revenue than an equivalent 4-bedroom — driven by both higher nightly rates and stronger occupancy from multi-family guest groups.
-The capital required is also 40–60% higher (purchase plus furnishing), so the percentage-return math is similar.
-The 5BR wins on absolute dollars; both win on percentage.
+Usually yes on absolute dollars.
+A 5-bedroom in the same Central Florida resort community generally captures higher nightly tiers and pulls in larger multi-family guest groups than an equivalent 4-bedroom.
+The capital required is also higher (purchase plus furnishing), so the percentage-return math is similar on a per-dollar basis.
+The 5BR wins on absolute scale; both can perform on percentage depending on the specific property, market, and how the listing is positioned.

 Do I really need a themed bunk room in a 5-bedroom STR?

 In the Disney corridor (Davenport, Champions Gate, Reunion, Windsor cluster), effectively yes for competitive positioning.
-A 5-bedroom listing without a bunk room or themed kids’ room consistently underperforms identical-floor-plan listings with one by 15–25%.
-The investment ($5,000–$9,000) recovers inside one peak season.
-In Kissimmee and Celebration, themed rooms still help but with a smaller premium — 8–15% nightly uplift instead of 15–25%.
+A 5-bedroom listing without a bunk room or themed kids’ room sits at a real disadvantage against identical-floor-plan listings with one.
+In Kissimmee and Celebration, themed rooms still help but with a smaller relative effect, because the underlying nightly tier is lower.
+Themed scope sits inside its own planning range; see the themed-rooms service page for scope detail.

 What’s the difference between converting a bedroom to a bunk room vs. adding bunks to an existing bedroom?